 - Remember that malicious content is mostly used on websites with illegal or adult content.

 Everything we have pointed out above goes out the window if an attacker gains physical access to a machine.
 There are some things that can be done to make this kind of access difficult, and in data retrieval – nearly impossible.

 - Do not save any sensitive data or documents locally on your machine.
 Save data on your server or cloud storage platform (e.g. Dropbox or SharePoint).

 - Lock or shut down your workstation every time you leave your desk or leave your laptop/mobile device unattended.

 - Delete sensitive information.

 - You should always report incidents and suspicious behaviour to your manager.

-Others basic security measures to look out for include:
+Other threats and basic security measures to look out for include:

 - As well as phishing, also be wary of email spoofing.
 This is the forgery of an email address so that the message appears to have originated from someone you know, for example your boss.
-In recent times there have been many such incidents requesting money to transferred or payments made.
+In recent times there have been many such incidents requesting money to be transferred or payments made.
 These emails can look very real, so be careful!

 totality services is a leading London IT Support company providing specialist IT security services.
 If you need any help with implementing solid IT security at your London based business, simply contact us.
 For our clients the helpdesk team are available around the clock to offer guidance and solutions to your business’ cybersecurity needs.